Framing Unionization on Facebook: Communication around Representation Elections in the United States: Methodological Framework

-\paragraph{Detrended Frames Usage and its Change} Observed frame usage patterns may be driven by long-term temporal dynamics rather than immediate responses to specific events (e.g., a gradual increase in certain frames over time).
-To separate event-specific effects from such background trends, we computed detrended scores.
-For each union, we identified baseline periods of 18 consecutive days during the reference period (January 2015–December 2024) in which the union was not involved in a specific election outcome (win or loss).
-We assigned a pseudo-event date at the midpoint of each baseline period and applied the same pre- and post-event aggregation procedure as for real elections.
+\paragraph{Detrended Frame Usage: Changes Pre- vs. Post-Election} To examine how unions adjusted their communication around elections, we computed detrended frame usage to remove long-term trends.
+For each union, baseline periods of 18 consecutive days were identified during January 2015--December 2024 when the union was not involved in a specific election.
+A pseudo-event date was assigned at the midpoint of each baseline period, and pre- and post-event aggregation was applied like for real elections.